-The primary therapeutic use for corn silk in dogs deals directly with the urinary tract.
+The primary therapeutic use for corn silk for dogs deals directly with the urinary tract.

 Corn silk was first documented for use in treating urinary tract infections by the Incans in Central America, believe it or not, so this is an old and reliable remedy that has proven results in canines as well as humans.